samwisehawkins/wrftools/README.md

 ## Visualisation / interface with NCL

-NCL is used as the primary visualisation tool, and also for extacting time-series at locations and heights.
+NCL is used as the primary visualisation and extraction tool.
-Communication with NCL is done through environment variables, as well as attributes within the wrfout netcdf files.
-The following environment variables are set:

-* FCST_FILE      netcdf file to use
-* NCL_OUT_DIR    directory to write outputs to, used if multiple files get written, e.g. one plot per hour
-* NCL_OUT_FILE   filename to write output to, used if only one output file
-* LOCATIONS_FILE text file with a list of location names, latitudes and longitudes
-* NCL_OPT_FILE   NCL options file.
-This is a fragment of ncl code which can be imported into an ncl script.

-Note, this is gradually being replaced with command line arguments, since environment variables are not very robust and tend to dissapear, e.g. when logging into other nodes.
-Ncl will be executed with the following pseudo command-line
-arguments:
+Communication with NCL is done via a automatically written an options file, which is a fragment of ncl code, and setting the enviroment variable `$NCL_OPT_FILE` to point to this file.

+The ncl options file defines the following variables:

- * ncl_in_file   - the input file to work on
+    ncl_in_file   = ; input file to process
- * ncl_out_dir   - directory for output, used if the rest of filename is coded in the ncl script
- * ncl_out_file  - file name, used if none of the filename is coded in the ncl script
- * ncl_out_type  - workstation type, png, pdf etc
- * ncl_loc_file  - location file with names, latitudes, longitudes of points of interest
- * ncl_opt_file  - additional options.
-If defined, NCL will load this using `loadscript(ncl_opt_file)`
+    ncl_out_dir   = ; directory for outputs (multiple files)
+    ncl_out_file  = ; filename of output (single files)
+    ncl_out_type  = ; output type (png, pdf, nc)
- * ncl_extract_heights - heights to interpolate to
+    ncl_loc_file  = ; csv file with latitude and longitude of points ncl_extract_heights  = ; heights to interpolate to

-## Time series extraction
+Thus, if you want to write an NCL script which 'plugs in' to this, just use put:

+      load "$NCL_OPT_FILE"

+in the script, and the above variables shoudl magically be defined.